 - 8.1.
-The headteacher will discuss the support available with the victim and, therefore, their feelings and requests are paramount to the support provided. - 8.2.
-The support available includes: - Emotional support and reassurance from the external support counsellor. - Reassurance that it was right to report the incident and that appropriate action will be taken. - Liaison with the pupil's parents to ensure a continuous dialogue of support. - Advice not to retaliate or reply, but to keep the evidence and show or give it to their parent or a member of staff. - Advice on other aspects of e-safety procedures to prevent reoccurrence. - Discussion with the pupil's parents to evaluate their online habits. - Age-appropriate advice on how the perpetrator might be blocked online. - Actions, where possible and appropriate, to have offending material removed. - Discussion with the pupil's parents on whether police action is required (except in serious cases of child exploitation where the police may be contacted without discussion with parents). - 8.3.
-The school will also use additional support, such as involvement with external agencies, where necessary, as outlined in the Anti-bullying Policy: Pupils.
+The pastoral team will discuss the support available with the victim and, therefore, their feelings and requests are paramount to the support provided. - 8.2.
+Possible support available includes: - Emotional support and reassurance from the pastoral team. - Reassurance that it was right to report the incident and that appropriate action will be taken. - Liaison with the pupil's parents/carers to ensure a continuous dialogue of support.

+- Advice not to retaliate or reply, but to keep the evidence and show or give it to their parent or a member of staff. - Advice on other aspects of e-safety procedures to prevent reoccurrence. - Discussion with the pupil's parents/carers to evaluate their online habits. - Age-appropriate advice on how the perpetrator might be blocked online. - Actions, where possible and appropriate, to have offending material removed. - Discussion with the pupil's parents/carers on whether police action is required (except in serious cases of child exploitation where the police may be contacted without discussion with parents/carers).